-The 8+8 model in which up to eight, age-eligible peers without disabilities or enrolled in a preschool special education classroom with eight of their peers who are disabled, as well as the current 6+6 model where six age-eligible peers whout disabilities attend class with six children with disabilities, are possible center-based options that IDEA requirements regarding a continuum of placements (34 CFR §300.115) and education with nondisabled peers (34 CFR §300.114).
+The 8+8 model in which up to eight, age-eligible peers without disabilities or enrolled in a preschool special education classroom with eight of their peers who are disabled, as well as the current 6+6 model where six age-eligible peers without disabilities attend class with six children with disabilities, are possible center-based options that IDEA requirements regarding a continuum of placements (34 CFR §300.115) and education with nondisabled peers (34 CFR §300.114).

 The 8+8 model represents the maximum number for any center-based preschool special education classroom.
 Districts may choose any combination up to 8+8.
 A minimum of six preschool children with disabilities must be enrolled for a center-based preschool special education teacher to be eligible for full unit funding.